 You don't have to be silent or keep to yourself the entire day, but be aware of your volume, especially if you notice others getting sidetracked or frustrated.

-4. Don't overdo scents.
+5. Don't overdo scents.

 Smith said that if you bike to work or spend your break outdoors, make sure you come back to your desk clean and fresh, but don't douse yourself in perfume or cologne to overcompensate.
-Also, she added, if your lunch has an overwhelming smell, eat it in your break room away from your desk.
+Also, she added, if your lunch has an overwhelming smell, eat it in the break room or away from your desk.

-5. Be considerate.
+6. Be considerate.

 "Always put yourself in others' shoes and consider how you would want to be treated," said Good.
 "How you conduct yourself in the office and treat others can be just as important to your career as your work performance."